Google Review Bots: Risks, Fines & Alternatives

 Review Request Campaigns

 The best review tools do not just help you respond to reviews.
 They help you get more reviews in the first place.
-Look for built-in review request campaigns that let you send personalized emails to customers asking them to share their experience.
-A smart review gate should let customers rate their experience first, inviting happy customers to Google while giving others a direct way to share feedback so you can follow up.
+Look for built-in review request campaigns that let you send personalized emails to customers asking them to share their experience, include a direct Google review link, collect private feedback, and track campaign performance.

 The Bottom Line